 They seem jealous of my independence.

-“Come out Spring Break,” I told them.
+“Come out Spring Break,” I tell them.
 “It’s so much fun.
 The work is a challenge.
 I’m getting credit for ECON 10 for a business school case study for Professor Feldstein.
 I’ve learned so much more since I left Cambridge.
 Harvard offers opportunities you can’t get anywhere else, even though you have to leave campus to get them.”

 Later Jack is back to being pouty from not being kept up to date on my busy schedule.

 “What are your plans?”
-I whispered in bed.
+I whispers in bed.

 He whispered back how many different ways we could have sex.

-The next day was just one final, Psychology.
+The next day is just one final, Psychology.
 The main question is to describe how the subsequent psychologists, Jung, Adler, Rogers, etc, have branched out from the father of psychology, Sigmund Freud and psychoanalysis.
-I disputed the professor’s claim that Freud was the originator of all psychology, citing William Shakespeare as the true inspiration for examining the human psyche.
-I predicted that Freudian psychology found dominance only on the Upper Eastside and Westside of New York City and was fading away.
+I dispute the professor’s claim that Freud was the originator of all psychology, citing William Shakespeare as the true inspiration for examining the human psyche.
+I predict that Freudian psychology will find dominance only on the Upper Eastside and Westside of New York City and is fading away.
 I write a short coda about my experiences with Dr Kamakazi and how he blends oriental culture, Catholicism and Oedipal complexes into an effective treatment for my Post-Traumatic Stress Disorder.

 Again finishing earlier than anyone else, I use the time to type the current draft of my case study.
-I went to Professor Feldstein’s offices north of Harvard Yard, hoping to discuss my progress with the case study.
+I go to Professor Feldstein’s office north of Harvard Yard at William James, hoping to discuss my progress with the case study.
 He has several students waiting outside his office, looking for moral support on their upcoming ECON 10 final.
 I wait until he had finishes with his current students, which he does in short order.
 I knock and stick my head in.

 “I’m back for finals.
-Will you review my current draft of the case study you assigned?
+Will you review the current draft of my case study you assigned?
 I’m hoping to get it published in the Harvard Business Review.”